Perumallpardhiv/webd-project/README.md

 # Webd-project
-A hosted website of functionalities Home,About us,Services,Contact us,Recommend,Login,Signup,Logout,Dashboard.
+A hosted and responsive website of functionalities Home,About us,Services,Contact us,Recommend,Login,Signup,Logout,Dashboard.

 Extra Feature : Database connectectivity and you can signup or Login